15 Reasons for Slow Internet

 4. Background Applications Using Bandwidth

-Applications running in the background—like automatic updates, cloud syncing services (i.e., iCloud or Dropbox), or even malware—can use up a significant portion of your bandwidth silently.
+Applications running in the background—like automatic updates, cloud syncing services (e.g., iCloud or Dropbox), or even malware—can silently use up a significant portion of your bandwidth.
 This leaves less speed for the task you are actually trying to do.

 Quick Fix: